 - governance skills

-The Core Skills station will be tested in the long circuit and will focus on testing core clinical assessment skills, including formulation and management planning etc.
+An OSCE will have a mood disorder, psychotic disorder, anxiety disorder, medicine in psychiatry, core skills and other disorder station.
+The Core Skills station will focus on testing core clinical assessment skills, including formulation and management planning.

 ►Previous stations to review in preparation for the exam